maind-supsi/maind-board/README.md

 The fixes and improvements consist of labeling fixes, pin swapping, and the final silkscreen on the back.

+Improvements:
+- Added 3.3/5V selection soldering pad for the connector A1/A0
+- Inverted the pin A0<->A1
+- Set the I2C port with V2 to 5V as defalut, to connect 5V devices (for example a 16x2 LCD)
+- Fixed D0/TX - D1/RX previous labeling mistake
+- Added the back silkscreen graphics

 ## MAIND board V0.2